eyJhb/eyjhb.github.io/_drafts/2018-11-17-hackit-2018-challenge-2-linux.md

 ciphertext = crypto(bytes([p ^ ord(k) for p, k in zip(plaintext, ts[blocksize // 4 + 2: blocksize // 2 + 2] * (blocksize // 4))]))
 ```

-It can be seen, that we have some `XOR` going on here, before the actual encryption happens.
+It can be seen, that we have some `XOR` (`p ^ ord(k)`) going on before the actual encryption happens.
-Evaluating `blocksize // 4 + 2` and `blocksize // 2 + 2` gives us `ts[6:10]`, meaning that it uses the last 4 digits in the timestamp to XOR with the plaintext data.
+Evaluating `blocksize // 4 + 2` and `blocksize // 2 + 2` in the `ts` statement, gives us `ts[6:10]`,
+meaning that it uses the last 4 digits in the timestamp to XOR with the plaintext data.
-When it has done the XOR it will the encrypt the XOR'ed data, and write the data in-place of the plaintext data.
+When it has done it will the encrypt the XOR'ed data, and overwrite the plaintext data.

-To undo this encryption, we need to rewrite the function in the verse order.
+To undo this encryption, we need to rewrite the function in the reverse order.
 This means first decrypt the data, and then do the XOR again.

 ```python